Comforting vegetarian beef stew

 We did it, folks!
-We made a hearty, comforting, warming, DAMN TASTY vegan beef stew.
+We made a comforting, warming, DAMN TASTY vegan beef stew.

-- Gardein beefless tips – You can also use seitan or soy curls if you can’t find these.
+- Gardein be’f tips – You can also use seitan, rehydrated soy curls, jackfruit or whatever meat substitutes you like.
 I give some tips on how to prevent them from getting soggy below.

-- Peas – These add such a lovely color to the stew
+- Frozen Peas – These add such a lovely color to the stew

-- Vegan beef flavored bouillon – This will add an extra beefy flavor to this stew.
+- Vegan beef flavored bouillon – This creates a vegan beef broth that will add an extra beefy flavor to this stew.
 If you can’t find this, use whatever vegetable stock you can find and just add soy sauce for more depth of flavor.

 - Soy sauce – This adds a nice depth of flavor and savory rich taste to the broth.